covcom/388COM/Week_09_Graphics_and_animation/README.md

 ### Extending View class

-You can also craete a customized class by extending View and include ShapeDrawables in it.
+You can also create a customized class by extending View and include ShapeDrawables in it.

 1. Create a new class called CustomDrawableView and insert the following code: